nationalarchives/front-end-development-guide/2016/archives-inspire.md

 1. Needs formatting
 3. Border and navigational elements should not be included.
-   3.1 YouTube video should not pe visible
+   3.1 YouTube video should not be visible
    3.2 Hide the tabs and leave the content
    3.3 Hide the left and right arrows
 4. No content hyperlinks present to test